thehassanbilal/docker-setup/README.md

 ## Step 2: Create a `.dockerignore` File

-The `.dockerignore` file specifies which files and directories should be excluded from the Docker image to keep it lightweight.

-1. In the root directory of your project, create a file named `.dockerignore`.

-2. Copy and paste the following code into your `.dockerignore` file.

-### .dockerignore
+Create a `.dockerignore` file in the root directory with the following content:

 ```plaintext
 # Node modules